 Steps to do:

-- Holding a bar in your hand with an under or over hand grip, stand in the normal stance and keep your arms straight in front of your hips.
+- Holding a bar in your hand with an under or overhand grip, stand in the normal stance and keep your arms straight in front of your hips.

 - Lower the bar to the start and repeat for the desired number of times.